Hello! I’m Alicia

-I research the impact of socio-cultural perspectives on higher education pedagogy, information practices, and library services.
-I am also interested in other topics related to academic, public, and school librarianship with an emphasis on services to diverse populations and diverse literature for youth.
+I research the impact of socio-cultural perspectives on library services, information practices, and higher education pedagogy.
+I study and teach topics related to academic, public, and school librarianship with an emphasis on services to specific groups or populations, bilingual (Spanish-English) and multicultural youth literature, and inclusive library services for children and teens.

 Education

 Ph.D.
-Information Science & Learning Technologies (in progress).
+Information Science & Learning Technologies (2024).
 University of Missouri.

 B.A.
 Interdisciplinary Social Sciences (2009).
 University of South Florida, Sarasota-Manatee.

-Elementary Education Teacher / School Librarian (1997).
+Elementary Education Teacher / School Librarian.
 Institute of Higher Education #35.
 Monte Grande, Buenos Aires, Argentina.

 Selected Recognitions